 Indeed, it is!

-As any revolution, also the digital version comes with some turmoil.
-Job profiles vanish over night, leaving parts of the workforce unemployed, premature technologies misguide decisions, just to name two out of the plenty stumbling blocks on the path to our future.
+Like any revolution, also the digital version comes with some turmoil.
+Job profiles vanish overnight, leaving parts of the workforce unemployed, premature technologies misguide decisions, just to name two out of the plenty stumbling blocks on the path to our future.

 These potholes on the path to the future will balance over time, and be soon forgotten.
 This may provide little comfort to individuals, yet, in a historical sense, these are not the relevant breaking points.